Fliplet/fliplet-cli/docs/API/helpers/interface-fields.md

 - `package` (String) Name of the package e.g. `com.fliplet.link`)
 - `ready` (Function) Provider interface has been presented to the user
 - `onEvent` (Function) Listen for events fired from the provider
+- `beforeSave` (Function) Function to modify the data returned by the provider before it is saved.
+Similar to a middleware that intercepts the data for last-minute changes.
+- `data` (Function) Function to adjust the data already saved in the instance before it is passed to the provider.
+Useful for transforming the data into a format expected by the provider.
 - `mode` (String) If set to `full-screen`, the provider will be loaded to cover the entire configuration interface
 - `html` (String) When used in `full-screen` mode, this is the Handlebars template for defining a placeholder to launch the provider.
 Add an `data-open-provider` attribute to the element that would be used to open the provider.
 The available variables for the Handlebars context are:
   - `value` (*) Value of the field